JADES: An Abundance of Ultra-Distant T- and Y-Dwarfs in Deep Extragalactic Data: Discussion

-In Figure \ref{fig:number_densities}, we plot the number densities for our brown dwarfs and brown dwarf candidates as a function of temperature (left panel), and Milky Way vertical scale height (right panel).
+In Figure \ref{fig:number_densities}, we plot the number densities for our brown dwarfs and brown dwarf candidates as a function of temperature (top panel), and absolute Milky Way vertical height (bottom panel).
 In both panels, the vertical error bars correspond to the Monte Carlo uncertainties on the number densities, and the horizontal error bars correspond to the bin sizes we use.
-Our results in bins of effective temperature demonstrate that the number density of sources drops at higher effective temperatures: $2.5^{+0.7}_{-0.6} \times 10^{-4}$ pc$^{-3}$ for \teff{} $ = 300 - 450$ K down to $4.6^{+2.7}_{-2.4} \times 10^{-7}$ pc$^{-3}$ for \teff{} $ = 1050 - 1200$ K. For comparison, in the left panel of Figure \ref{fig:number_densities}w e additionally plot the values reported by \citet{chen2025} measured for brown dwarf candidates in COSMOS-Web.
-The COSMOS-Web candidates probe higher brown dwarf effective temperatures owing to the larger survey area explored in \citet{chen2025} (874.8 square arcmin), and the fact that the NIRCam data for this area was observed with only four filters (F115W, F150W, F277W, F444W) at a shallower flux limit (40.6 nJy).
-We see broad agreement (within 2$\sigma$) between their estimates and our own in the overlapping effective temperature bins, although it should be noted that differences could arise due to the different filter availability and selection criteria between their sample and our own.
-In \citet{chen2025}, the authors only quote one limiting distance (4.7 kpc) for a source at 1300 K, which they use to estimate the volume probed in all three temperature bins.
-Using this one distance (which is significantly farther than we would estimate using the Sonora Elf Owl parameters, $\sim 3$ kpc) would lead to too large $V_{\mathrm{max}}$ values for lower temperature sources, resulting in smaller number densities than what we estimate using the same sources.
+Our results in bins of effective temperature demonstrate that the number density of sources only mildly declines to higher effective temperatures, seen both in the combined sample, but also in the JADES and CEERS sources.
+The COSMOS-Web sources, which span a larger area, but at shallower depth, do not show a significant change in number density across the temperature range we explore, although this is complicated by the different filter availability and selection criteria between the \citet{chen2025} sample and our own.
+These results agree with predictions of the LFs for low-mass stellar and substellar objects from \citep{kirkpatrick2021}, which peak out to $400 - 500$K, with a steady decline to 1200K, with the exact slope dependent on underlying star formation rates and the IMF.